Home About Free Downloads Register Help Videos More Stuff Site Map

 Study ended May 18, 2011

 This web page contains background info on how I became familiar with radar rainfall conversion and is no longer updated.
 Info includes DBZ Rainfall rates, Wunderground weather stations, and what can go wrong does.
 Or to quote from a man of experience, Cousin Woodman, "Good judgment comes from experience, and experience -- well, that comes from poor judgment." ...in spades.
+I didn't know then what I know now, that you have to adjust the radar... not the rain gages!!!

 The following page links have rainfall comparisons that I am currently updating:

-Runoff Comparison in Las Vegas, NV
+Runoff Comparison with Adjusted Rdar in Las Vegas, NV

 Runoff Comparisons in Arizona